LLNL/radiuss-shared-ci/docs/index.rst

 3. **Setup the CI using the shared template.**
    Once you have put in the effort to adopt the first two steps, you should be able to benefit from the shared CI infrastructure.
-In very complex scenario, you would still be able to use the RADIUSS CI template as a starting point for a custom implementation.
+In very complex scenario, you would still be able to use the RADIUSS Shared CI template as a starting point for a custom implementation.

-In the `dev_guide`_, we discuss the layout of the RADIUSS CI infrastructure and how the different pieces work with one another.
+In the `dev_guide`_, we discuss the layout of the RADIUSS Shared CI infrastructure and how the different pieces work with one another.
 Technical choices are also explained there.

 .. toctree::
    :hidden: